 This dictionary is not the most in-depth resource for learning Japnaese (there are only 58 pages), but it is a great place to start for associating images and words with rōmaji.
 It will get you started with a vocabulary of over 600 words before you even attempt to learn the writing systems, which will put in a pretty good place for later learning.

 Although this dictionary is designed for children, it is still a great resource to have on hand for rōmaji learners of any age or level, even if it is just for casual reference.
-Plus, it is free for Kindle Unlimited users and the physical copy is fairly inexpensive, as well!
+Search for the Kindle edition or physical book on Amazon!

 This resource, which is available on CD and in book form, is great for those who want to start their Japanese-learning journey with rōmaji.